Applications for scholarships to study in Australia in 2020 open on 1st February 2019

 Application tips and things to consider

-a) Make sure you demonstrate your motivation for ongoing study.
+a) Demonstrate your motivation for ongoing study.
 For example reference any recent short courses, conferences or online study/research you’ve attended or undertaken.

 b) Provide a clear rationale for your choice of course and show how your current employment links to your area of study.